-Trying to have a nice Easter dinner, but still follow the CDC guidelines of no groups more than 10?
-Well, lucky for you, we have the perfect list of 15 healthy, plant-based recipes to try out on Easter Sunday, or any day of the year!
+Trying to have a nice Easter dinner, but don’t want to make too much food?
+Well, lucky for you, we have the perfect list of 15 healthy, plant-based recipes to try out on Easter Sunday or any day of the year!
+You probably won’t have ten people at your celebration this year, but keeping the portions somewhat smaller will mean your fridge won’t be overflowing with leftovers.

 1. Pineapple Baked Ham